warnotte/JavaToUML/README.md

 This project contains 3 main classes:
 1. **JavaClassInspector**: Inspects Java source files to extract information about classes, their attributes, inheritance relationships, and object associations.
 2. **UMLDiagramGenerator**: Generates a UML diagram from the extracted data and produces an image of the diagram using Graphviz.
-3. **Main**: Call the 2 other classes to process a folder recursively containing java source code of a model.
+3. **mainUMLGenerator**: Call the 2 other classes to process a folder recursively containing java source code of a model according to parameters

 ## Features
 - Automatic analysis of classes and enums in a set of `.java` files.